aldettinger/camel-quarkus-troubleshooting/README.md

  + maybe the scenario can be updated when troubleshooting a specific performance issue

 To further profile runtime behaviour with flame graph, Quarkus describes a [tip](https://quarkus.io/guides/native-reference#profiling).
 I have not tested though.

-# Other troubleshooting experience ?

-A static initializer that is executed at build time leading to issue.
-With a SecureRandom ?
-Precise that the stack trace is not always the right one => So tracing output.

-With a stamp ?

 # More links
  + [Native Reference Guide](https://quarkus.io/guides/native-reference)